-Using a coarse bristle-brush — not a soft-bristle toothbrush — may also be too harsh on your Invisalign.
+Using a coarse bristle brush — not a soft-bristle toothbrush — may also be too harsh on your Invisalign.

-Using these practices can help keep your aligners clean and your treatment most effective.
+These practices can help keep your aligners clean and your treatment most effective.

 Invisalign is a popular way for people to straighten their teeth, but the aligners need regular cleaning in order to be effective.

-Showing some care to your aligners can help keep them as clear and undetectable as possible.
+Showing care to your aligners can help keep them as clear and undetectable as possible.
 Because they’re made to be disposed of, they can’t usually hold up to harsh methods of cleaning, such as abrasive brushes or very hot water.